Streampunk/beamengine/README.md

 In implementation, the result of a job can indicate that it has generated a response to be returned immediately, or that the job determined that the it could not produce a response and other routes and rules should be applied.
 Rules are applied in the order that they appear.

-This rule catches any GET request starting `beams` and ending `.jpg` or `.jpeg` and sends the details to a job queue called `media_workers`.
+This example rule catches any GET request starting `beams` and ending `.jpg` or `.jpeg` and sends the details to a job queue called `media_workers`.
 As `postRoute` is set to `false`, this match happens before processing relating to the content beam API.
 The reason for naming a queue is that different kinds workers may have access to different kinds of resources.
 Some contrived examples:

 * _media workers_: Workers that execute encoding or decoding operations that require significant amounts of CPU, probably multi-threaded, and requiring sufficient amounts of RAM.
 * _file workers_: Workers that have access to a shared file system that is keeping a copy of some of the content items.